-Our recent visit to Zion was a bit of a surprise.
+Our recent visit to Zion National Park with kids was a bit of a surprise.
 After being wow’ed at the Grand Canyon and inspired at Antelope Canyon, we were taken aback by how beautiful and encompassing Zion was.
-Here we could really be in nature, experience and feel it.
+Here we could all really be in nature, experience and feel it.
 It’s just what we needed.

 Play in the River

 One of the best memories of our recent trip was hanging out in the river watching the kids catch tadpoles.
 There are so many access points to the Virgin River that you could try a new spot every day and not get bored for weeks.
 One of our favorite access points was just behind the South Campground.
 Other access points can be found on the Pa’rus and Riverside Trails.
 No matter what time of year you visit, make sure to schedule in time for just exploring along the river whether you have kids or not!

 There are some great family friendly hikes into the cliffs above the canyon.
 See below for a list of our top family friendly trails.
 During the hot summer months your hiking time might be limited to early morning or late afternoon, so plan accordingly.
 Of course most people know of The Narrows and Angels Landing, but there are a variety of great hikes for all ages and skill levels apart from the two most famous trails.

 Drive the Mt Carmel Highway